15 Best Beaches in Ontario for Sun, Sand and Fun

 Located in Downtown Toronto, Sugar Beach is a great destination in the city to have a serene moment despite the absence of fancier amenities.

 Walk around along the walkway lined with mature maple trees between the square and the beach.
-It gives you protection from the sun while enjoying the lake view.
+It protects you from the sun while enjoying the view of the lake.

 North Beach Provincial Park is a peninsula that divides Lake Ontario and North Bay.

-Stretched over one kilometre on the lakeside and shorter on the other side.
+It stretched over one kilometer on the lakeside and shorter on the other side.
 The visitors can enjoy the calmness of the water on both sides.